Homepage - Art Residency - Program Overview

 Program Overview

-Arita porcelain residency at Kouraku Kiln
+Porcelain residency at Kouraku Kiln

-Since 2013, our residency aims to provide a dynamic platform where international artists and designers are invited to learn, create, and explore amidst the rich cultural and historical backdrop of Arita, the birthplace of Japanese porcelain.
-We have welcomed artists from around the globe, offering an unparalleled opportunity to immerse yourselves in the 400 years of Japanese porcelain history.
+Since 2013, our residency aims to provide a dynamic platform where international artists and designers can learn, create, and explore amidst the rich cultural and historical backdrop of Arita, the birthplace of Japanese porcelain.
+Over the years we have welcomed artists from around the globe, creating an ever growing community.

 Program Information